vladbph/cymatix-doc/README.md

     I would like to place an order for a small (BBQ chicken){&PIZZA_KIND} and \
     large meat{&PIZZA_KIND} pizza
 ```
-*Intent is not present here, because the purpose of this utterance is to extract and label pizza kind:*
+*Intent is not present here, because the purpose of this utterance is to create `sufficient context` to isolate and extract pizza kind:*
 ***PIZZA_KIND = BBQ chicken***
 ***PIZZA_KIND = meat***

-This is a mechanism to label multiple words with specific label and using multiple instance of the label in a single utterance (***Amazon Lex does not allow that***).
-To explain further lets take a look at the next layer and file
+This is a mechanism to label multiple words with specific `lookup label` and using multiple instance of the label in a single utterance (***Amazon Lex does not allow that***).
+To explain further, lets take a look at the next layer and file
 ***order_pizza.txt***:
 ```
 .train